 |37||Slap Bass 1||101||FX 5 (brightness)|

 |40||Synth Bass 2||104||FX 8 (sci-fi)|

 |53||Choir Aahs||117||Taiko Drum|

 |61||French Horn||125||Telephone Ring|

-In the case of the percussion sounds, each percussion sound will be located at the same note location.
+In the percussion sounds, each will be located at the same note location.
 For example, note number 35 would be the bass drum.
-When you play note 35 on MIDI channel 10, and you are in GM mode, you will always hear bass drum.
+When you play note 35 on MIDI channel 10, and you are in GM mode, you will always hear a bass drum.

 General MIDI Level 1 Percussion Key Map